CSE583-24Fall/CSE583-redfin-final-project/README.md

 - **`data/`**: Contains raw data, cleaned data, and predictions.
 - **`docs/`**: Holds the technology review files.
-- **`src/`**: Includes code for the ETL pipeline, real-time data processing, and machine learning model comparisons (Streamlit app).
+- **`src/`**: Includes code for the ETL pipeline, data processing, and machine learning model training and testing (Streamlit app).
-- **`tests/`**: Contains unit tests for the ETL pipeline and machine learning code.
+- **`test/`**: Contains unit tests for the ETL pipeline and machine learning modules.

 ## Architecture Diagram

-Below is the architecture diagram of the RedfinPredict project.
+Here is the architecture diagram for the RedfinPredict project, designed for deployment on Azure Cloud.
+Initially, we planned to explore cloud computing with Azure.
+However, due to resource limitations, including restricted CPU and memory in the free-tier program, we decided to switch to using our local servers and GitHub for the project's deployment.

 ![Architecture Diagram](images/583archv1.png)